Build Notes 🛠️

 side: Side.BUY,

-});Why this matters: first-time developers usually overcomplicate order sizing.
+}, undefined, OrderType.FAK);Why this matters: first-time developers usually overcomplicate order sizing.
 Framing it as "how much do you want to spend?" is easier to reason about and maps cleanly to user intent.
+FAK behavior also avoids leaving unexpected resting orders when only partial liquidity is available.

 6) Confirming Trade Outcome

-After submission, I show a human-readable summary (status, filled shares, USDC.e spent, and tx link) instead of raw JSON.
+After submission, I show a human-readable summary (requested spend, estimated shares, matched shares, status, and tx link) instead of raw JSON.
 I also dispatch an in-app event to refresh positions:

 window.dispatchEvent(new CustomEvent('polyteacher:trade-executed'));The sidebar then re-reads Data API positions so the learner immediately sees the top open position update.
 That closes the learning loop from order click to visible portfolio impact.